Britman72/AT_presence/README.md

 Potential future enhancements:

-1. Abililty to show the date/time when the person left the location they were last at.
+1. Abililty to show the date/time when the person left or arrived at the location they were last at.
 2. Miles from home indicator.

 ## Getting Started